This spot has been added by

 Close encounters with Red Sea clownfish in sea anemones are pretty easy at South Beach reef.

-You will never tire of watching the Red Sea clownfish, which disappear into the tentacles of their anemones in case of danger.
-In the deep blue of the reef drop-off, you may also have the chance to see a turtle, although they are shy.
+You won’t tire of watching the Red Sea clownfish, which dart into the tentacles of their anemones in case of danger.
+In the deep blue of the reef drop-off, you may also have the chance to see a turtle, although they tend to be shy.

 Visibility in this spot is exceptional.
 The Red Sea is a particularly sheltered sea, and this spot can be explored practically year-round.
 During the winter months, the air temperature in the region falls and the wind sometimes blows all day.
 Don’t forget your rashguard so that you don’t have to shorten your snorkeling due to the cold.